China arrests 73 in fake luxury bag bust, shuts 37 illegal sites

-BEIJING, Nov 19 (Reuters) - Chinese police, working with U.S. authorities, have arrested 73 people for manufacturing and exporting fake international brands including Hermes, LVMH’s Louis Vuitton and Coach Inc, state news agency Xinhua said.
+BEIJING (Reuters) - Chinese police, working with U.S. authorities, have arrested 73 people for manufacturing and exporting fake international brands including Hermes (HRMS.PA), LVMH’s (LVMH.PA) Louis Vuitton and Coach Inc (COH.N), state news agency Xinhua said.

 Police also confiscated more than 20,000 counterfeit bags and closed 37 illegal sites used for the production and sale of the bags, Xinhua said late on Sunday, citing a Ministry of Public Security statement.